RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-10-citizen-science-with-openrov.markdown

 ###Hardware Testing
 {% imgcap right /images/testing-motor-controller.jpg Testing new hardware. %}
-I offered to leave when the engineers prepared to test some new components.
+I offered to leave when the OpenROV team prepared to test some new components.
 After working in tech for decades, I've learned to respect a company's right to protect secrets.

 "Ray, you forget that this is all open source," they told me.
-"We've already shared the schematics online, so there's nothing to hide.
+"The schematics are already online, so there's nothing to hide.
 Come and watch the test."

 Yes, they had to remind me about the real meaning of open source!

 Four OpenROV makers gathered around a tank of water to test a new motor, controller, and propeller combination.
 They measured power utilization, propulsion, and temperature.
-Power utilization is important because we want the batteries to last a decent amount of time.
+Power utilization is important because the batteries need to last.
 Temperature matters because we don't want the OpenROV to melt underwater (or fry the fish).
 And propulsion matters because if the unit can't move, what's the point?

 From the reaction of the team, it looks like they found some good components for the next batch of OpenROV kits.

 ###Advantage of Kits
+Making the OpenROV